Black Myth: Wukong A New Game in 2024

 In Image: Wukong Fighting a Dragon in the Game

-Black Myth: Wukong is primarily a narrative work that retells the ancient Chinese novel Journey to the West.
-The goal of the game’s main character, the Destined One, is to locate and bring back Sun Wukong, the Monkey King, by locating and obtaining six mysterious artifacts.
-The story is full with mythical monsters and mythological people, all of them have distinct backstories connected to Chinese tradition.
+Again, Black Myth: Wukong is first and foremost a narrative work retelling the story of the ancient Chinese novel Journey to the West.
+The Destined One (game’s main character) must find six mysterious artifacts that ultimately lead to locating and bringing back Sun Wukong, the Monkey King.
+The story is teeming with the mythical beasts and mythologized humans — all of whom have individual stories rooted in Chinese tradition.

 Black Myth: Wukong